Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 By default, local variables have the following properties:

 - ***Automatic storage duration***.
 The ***storage duration*** (or ***extent***) of a variable is the portion of program execution during which storage for the variable exists.
 Storage for a local variable is “automatically” allocated when the enclosing function is called and deallocated when the function returns, so the variable is said to have ***automatic storage duration***.
-A local variable doesn’t retain its value when its enclosing function returns.
-When the function is called again, there’s no guarantee that the variable will still have its old value.
+A local variable doesn't retain its value when its enclosing function returns.
+When the function is called again, there's no guarantee that the variable will still have its old value.
 - ***Block scope***.
 The ***scope*** of a variable is the portion of the program text in which the variable can be referenced.
 A local variable has ***block scope***: it is visible from its point of declaration to the end of the enclosing function body.
-Since the scope of a local variable doesn’t extend beyond the function to which it belongs, other functions can use the same name for other purposes.
+Since the scope of a local variable doesn't extend beyond the function to which it belongs, other functions can use the same name for other purposes.

 Section 18.2 covers these and other related concepts in more detail.

 <span class="C99Symbol"></span>

-Since C99 doesn’t require variable declarations to come at the beginning of a function, it's possible for a local variable to have a very small scope.
-In the following example, the scope of `i` doesn’t begin until the line on which it's declared, which could be near the end of the function body:
+Since C99 doesn't require variable declarations to come at the beginning of a function, it's possible for a local variable to have a very small scope.
+In the following example, the scope of `i` doesn't begin until the line on which it's declared, which could be near the end of the function body:

 ```C
 void f(void)